-Let's start our walk from the Campanile of Cortina d'Ampezzo, an undisputed symbol of the town and a landmark visible from almost all the valley.
+Let's start our walk from the Bell Tower of Cortina d'Ampezzo, an undisputed symbol of the town and a landmark visible from almost all the valley.

-It is said that in 1917 Emperor Charles of Austria, after hearing them ringing, was so impressed by them that he forbade their fusion to make cannons.
+It is well known that, in 1917, Emperor Charles of Austria, after hearing them ringing, was so impressed by them that he forbade their fusion to make cannons.
 In memory of this event, you can find a commemorative plaque on the entrance door of the bell tower, which actually is closed to the public.
-If you happen to hear them ringing, pause for a moment to hear the splendid tolling.
+If you happen to hear them ringing, pause for a moment to listen to the splendid tolling.

 Basilica of Saints Filippo and Giacomo

 Close to the Bell Tower there is the Church of Cortina is the center of the religious life of the town.
 In 2011 the church was promoted to minor Basilica.